bhavanki/es-cybertron/README.md

 Planned features:

-* custom Cybertronian heroes
+* more custom Cybertronian heroes
-* differentiation of custom factions from their base factions: technology, personality, etc.
+* better differentiation of custom factions from their base factions: technology, etc.

 ## Prerequisites